Micuks/DistDiagDemo/README.md

-# DistDiagDemo
+# DBPecker

 A distributed database anomaly detection and diagnosis system.

 ## Overview

-DistDiagDemo is a comprehensive diagnostic and workload management system for distributed databases.
+DBPecker is a comprehensive diagnostic and workload management system for distributed databases.
 It provides real-time monitoring, anomaly detection, and root cause analysis capabilities.

 ## Features